kelmp/nets213-final/README.md

   standard accuracies to vote on correct actions
 - `DnDHitNoTemplateTagsGS.html` - the MTurk Gold Standard HIT
 - `DnDHitNoTemplateTagsMain.html` - the MTurk main HIT
+- `trainingmodel.py` = the code that trains the model from the raw output data.

 ## Code Documentation